csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 c.
 For each department, find the maximum salary of instructors in that department.
 You may assume that every department has at least one instructor.

 d.
-Find the lowest, across all departments, of the per-department maxi- mum salary computed by the preceding query.
+Find the lowest, across all departments, of the per-department maximum salary computed by the preceding query.

 **6.11** Consider the relational database of Figure 6.22, where the primary keys are underlined.
 Give an expression in the relational algebra to express each of the following queries:

 a.
-Find the names of all employees who work for “First Bank Corpora- tion”.
+Find the names of all employees who work for “First Bank Corporation”.

 b.
 Find the names and cities of residence of all employees who work for “First Bank Corporation”.

 c.
-Find the names, street addresses, and cities of residence of all em- ployees who work for “First Bank Corporation” and earn more than $10,000.
+Find the names, street addresses, and cities of residence of all employees who work for “First Bank Corporation” and earn more than $10,000.

 d.
 Find the names of all employees in this database who live in the same city as the company for which they work.

 e.
 Assume the companies may be located in several cities.
-Find all com- panies located in every city in which “Small Bank Corporation” is located.
+Find all companies located in every city in which “Small Bank Corporation” is located.

 **Exercises 253**